eCommerce: Indonesia

 Indonesia Prefers eCommerce Platforms for Live Shopping

-Indonesia's recognition of the growing livestream commerce trend is evident in the proactive steps taken by its eCommerce platforms, like Shopee.
+Indonesia's recognition of the growing livestream commerce trend has been evident in the proactive steps taken by its eCommerce platforms, like Shopee.
 The Singapore based eCommerce platform has integrated livestream commerce into their marketing strategies by creating Shopee Live, effectively employing this potent tool to stimulate sales growth and enhance customer engagement.
 The adoption, however, extends beyond businesses — it's being wholeheartedly embraced by consumers as well.

 A 2022 survey conducted by Snapcart revealed that a significant 57% of Indonesian participants engage in live shopping, primarily through eCommerce platforms.
 Although social media platforms captured a substantial share with one-third of the responses, the traditional medium TV stood at a mere 10%.